TestardR/seller-payout/README.md

 ## Documentation

 We use swaggo to generate a swagger documentation.
-To install swaggo, run `make tools-docs`, and to generate the documentation run `make docs`.
+To install swaggo, run `make tools`, and to generate the documentation run `make docs`.

 The documentation will then be available under the endpoint [/swagger/index.html](http://localhost:3000/swagger/index.html).